walles/exactype/README.md

 ## TODO Prioritized Beta User Issues
 * Add emoji support
-* Holding backspace first deletes *two* words, then one at a time.
-It should do one-at-a-time from the start.

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself